Industrial Applications of 3D Printing

 The Future of Manufacturing: How On-Demand Advanced Manufacturing is Revolutionizing Production

 The manufacturing landscape is undergoing a profound transformation with the rise of on-demand advanced manufacturing.
-This innovative approach is reshaping how products are designed, manufactured, delivered and empowering industries to respond swiftly to evolving market demands.
+This innovative approach is reshaping how products are designed and manufactured, delivered and empowering industries to respond swiftly to evolving market demands.

 What is on-demand advanced manufacturing?